Writing Dialogue in Fiction: The Blurt

 Does your manuscript contain blurting in dialogue?
 Can you make it work as a choice instead and flip your passive protagonist to an active one?
 How will that reel your reader in or reveal a new shade of your character?
 If you want to dig deeper into this topic, be sure to check out my post on writing a proactive protagonist.

 Are you struggling with the intersection of plot and character when writing dialogue in fiction?
-Hire me as your novel editor for actionable, hands-on manuscript advice tailored to your story.
+Get my book, Writing Interiority: Crafting Irresistible Characters, and transform your approach to character creation and storytelling.

 Don’t Shrug It Off: Writing Emotions